-The Miele C3 Cat & Dog is a bagged cylinder vacuum - and it's one of the best models for hardwood cleaning.
+The Miele C3 Cat & Dog is a popular bagged cylinder vacuum - and it's one of the best models for hardwood cleaning.
 It provides excellent dust pickup and is great for pet hair.
 It's also available for a very reasonable price.

 Miele C3 Cat & Dog

 - "A" rating for hardfloor pickup